Best Post-Workout Recovery Techniques

 3. Do Gentle Movement or Stretching

 Light walking or stretching helps clear lactic acid and improves circulation.
+This movement activates the lymphatic system, which flushes out waste products that build up during exercise.

 Avoid sitting completely still after intense exercise — motion heals.

 Try 5–10 minutes of yoga or mobility flows post-workout.
+Even a light walk around the block can help.
+Focus on hip flexors, hamstrings, quads, and spine.

 4. Take a Warm Shower or Epsom Salt Bath

 Warm water relaxes tight muscles and aids parasympathetic activation (rest-and-digest mode).
+The shift into a parasympathetic state is key for reducing cortisol and allowing the body to begin the rebuilding process.

 5. Prioritize Deep Sleep